henry-hz/digital-quarantine/README.md

 threshoud, this person should be quarantined, using ABM (agent based modeling), we should also forecast the power of the virus dispersion.

+Having the GPS track history, we can also cross over, and forecast who met who, and where, so it would also help to calibrate the risk model.

 ## Ouputs